Left: Aurther Richards Paiute; Right: Richard Turly Asst. Church Historian; Center: Mayor Michael Haaland of Circleville foreground.

 Report by Phillip B Gottfredson: Dedication of the Circleville Massacre Memorial

 At this historic dedication of the Circleville Massacre Monument, historians and speakers gave a fair and accurate depiction of the tragic event of 1866 when 27 Paiute Koosharem men women and children were brutally murdered by members of the Mormon Church.
-Approximately 25 Koosharem Paiute were present at the dedication along with some 40 or so people comprised of historians from the church of Jesus Christ of Latter-Day Saints, Shirlee Silversmith Director of Indian Affairs, members of the Northern Ute Tribe, along with towns folk and the press.
+Approximately 25 Koosharem Paiute were present at the dedication along with some 40 or so people comprised of historians from the church of Jesus Christ of Latter-Day Saints, Shirlee Silversmith Director of Indian Affairs, members of the Northern Ute Nation, along with towns folk and the press.

-Mary Meyer Chief Executive of the Timpanogos Tribe we both attended the ceremony that lasted about an hour or more.
+Mary Meyer Chief Executive of the Timpanogos Nation we both attended the ceremony that lasted about an hour or more.
 And following the ceremony there was talk among the Paiute and historians of locating the burial place of the Massacre victims and a possible repatriation of their remains to bring closure to those whose ancestors were involved in the atrocity.
 There definitely is a sincere and united effort between Native peoples of Utah and the Church to respectfully recognise this darkened part of Utah's history.

 Unlike other such attempts in the past, this time things had a much different tone of honesty and bold directness when addressing the details of the Massacre.
 None of the speakers sidestepped or sugar coated the story.
 Mayor Michael Haaland of Circleville expressed his dedication and support of this project, consistent with the time I worked with him back in 2010.
 Mr. Haaland told me then he would support there being a memorial of this kind, and the possible locating and repatriation of the mortal remains of the victims.